evancz/guide.elm-lang.org/book/architecture/forms.md

 This function first compares the two passwords.
 If they match, you get green text and a positive message.
 If they do not match, you get red text and a helpful message.

 These helper functions begin to show the benefits of having our HTML library be normal Elm code.
-We _could_ jam all that code into our `view`, but in Elm, it is normal to refactor view functions like you would any other code!
+We _could_ put all that code into our `view`, but making helper functions is totally normal in Elm, even in view code.
 Is this getting hard to understand?
 Maybe I can break out a helper function!

 > **Exercises:** One cool thing about breaking `viewValidation` out is that it is pretty easy to augment.
 If you are messing with the code as you read through this (as you should be!) you should try to:
 >